TBD54566975/tbdex/specs/interop/README.md

     - **Note:** There is a distinction between Credential Presentation protocols like OID4VP and Credential Presentation languages/data models like Presentation Exchange.
 - **Credential Status** – how issuers, post-issuance, can represent the status of a Verifiable Credential (e.g. Status List 2021, etc.).
 - **tbDEX Messages** – how messages in tbDEX interactions look and are sent (e.g. data model, protocol, transport).

+> Trust and Discovery are out of scope for this version.

 ## Existing Profiles